fenago/data-science/lab_guides/Lab_7.md

 Note

 We going to refactor the code from the previous exercise.
-Hence, if you are using a new Colab notebook then make sure you copy the code from the previous exercise.
+Hence, if you are using a new Jupyter notebook then make sure you copy the code from the previous exercise.
 Alternatively, you can make a copy of the notebook used in *Exercise 7.01* and use the revised the code as suggested in the following steps.